-After receiving his M. Arch. degree from Yale University in 1978, he worked for I.M.
-Pei & Partners (intern), Eisenman Robertson Architects (Associate), and Cooper, Robertson & Partners (Project Architect) before founding Train Architects.
-He also taught design and theory at Mississippi State University and at the University of Virginia.
-He is currently registered and practicing in Virginia, North Carolina, Maryland, New York and has NCARB certification.
+M Kirk Train, FAIA, is the founder and principal emeritus at Train Architects.
+He received his M. Arch. degree from Yale University in 1978; he worked for I.M.
+Pei & Partners, Eisenman/Robertson Architects, and Cooper, Robertson & Partners prior to founding Train Architects.
+He is also a former professor of design and theory at Mississippi State University and the University of Virginia.
+He is currently registered and practicing in Virginia and has NCARB certification.